-researchers have attempted to establish relationship between Islamic finance (including Islamic banking and Islamic microfinance) and financial inclusion (Ahmed 2002; Aysan, Disli, Ng, and Ozturk, 2016; Demirgüç-Kunt et al., 2015; Demirgüç-Kunt, Klapper, and Singer, 2017; El-Zoghbi and Tarazi, 2013; Iqbal & Shafiq, 2015; Léona & Weill, 2017; Mohieldin, Iqbal, Rostom, and Fu, 2012; Naceur et al., 2015; Shaikh, Ismail, Shafiai, Ismail, and Shahimi, 2017; Weill, 2011; Weill & Godlewski, 2014).
+Given the high level of financial exclusion among Muslims due to religious reasons, Islamic banking can play a vital role in enhancing financial inclusion among Muslim countries.
+Several researchers have attempted to establish relationship between Islamic finance (including Islamic banking and Islamic microfinance) and financial inclusion (Ahmed 2002; Aysan, Disli, Ng, & Ozturk, 2016; Demirgüç-Kunt, Klapper, Singer, & Van Oudheusden, 2015; Demirgüç-Kunt, Klapper, & Singer, 2017; El-Zoghbi & Tarazi, 2013; Iqbal & Shafiq, 2015; Léon & Weill, 2017; Mohieldin, Iqbal, Rostom, & Fu, 2012; Naceur, Barajas, & Massara, 2015; Shaikh, Ismail, Shafiai, Ismail, & Shahimi, 2017; Weill, 2011; Weill & Godlewski, 2014).
 Some of the studies have focused on the OIC countries; some have included both Muslim and non-Muslim countries; and many are single country studies.
-Notably, most of the studies have assessed the impact of Islamic banking on the demand side (i.e. borrowers' side) of financial inclusion.
-On the other hand, very few researchers have attempted to assess the impact of Islamic banking on both the demand side and supply side (depositors' side) of financial inclusion (e.g. Demirgüç-Kunt et al., 2017; Naceur et al., 2015).
+Notably, most of the studies have assessed the impact of Islamic banking on the demand side (i.e., borrowers' side) of financial inclusion.
+On the other hand, very few researchers have attempted to assess the impact of Islamic banking on both the demand side and supply side (depositors' side) of financial inclusion (e.g., Demirgüç-Kunt et al., 2017; Naceur et al., 2015).

 If one of the strongest obstacles to financial inclusion is the shortage of money available, infrastructure matters a lot for financial inclusion.
 Around the globe, almost half (2.5 billion) of adults do not use formal services.
 Sinclair (2001) underlined that, in addition to lack of access to financial services or their costs, dissatisfaction and bad client experiences, as well as negative word of mouth, are also major reasons for self-exclusion.
 Zinsa and Weill (2016) attempted to investigate the determinants of financial inclusion in Africa using a sample of 37 countries.
 They found that income and education had significant impacts on financial inclusion in Africa.
-To explore the behavioural dimensions of micro-credit, Bauer, Chytilova and Morduch (2012) found that micro-credit contracts are helpful for people who lack suitable savings instruments.
+To explore the behavioural dimensions of micro-credit, Bauer, Chytilová, and Morduch (2012) found that micro-credit contracts are helpful for people who lack suitable savings instruments.
 Ghosh and Vinod (2017) revealed that education and lower wages were the key factors affecting access to finance among households headed by females.
 On the supply side (use of finance), political and social factors were the prominent drivers.
 Fungáčová and Weill (2015) found a high level of financial inclusion in China, indicated by a greater number of formal accounts and high levels of formal savings.
 Income, education, gender, and age were found to be the contributing factors.

 At the firm level, Weill and Godlewski (2014) analysed a dataset of Middle East and Southeast Asian countries over the period 2001-2009.
 They identified proportion of Muslim population, institutional quality, and financial development as the key determinants for a preference of Islamic financing.
-The IFC Report (2014) revealed that 20% of SMEs did not borrow from conventional banks due to religious reasons.
-Ahmed (2002) argued that Islamic MFIs had the potential to better serve the poorest of the poor and could mitigate the problems created by conventional MFIs.
-Islamic microfinance is recognized as an important Sharīʿah compliant instrument to provide financial services to those who are excluded from mainstream financial services.
-Hence by reaching the poorest of the poor, Islamic microfinance could play the role of integrating the vulnerable segment of society into the mainstream financial system (IFSB, 2013).
+The International Finance Corporation (2014) revealed that 20% of Small and Medium-sized Enterprises (SMEs) did not borrow from conventional banks due to religious reasons.
+Ahmed (2002) argued that Islamic Monetary Financial Institutions (MFIs) had the potential to better serve the poorest of the poor and could mitigate the problems created by conventional MFIs.
+Islamic microfinance is recognized as an important Sharī'ah compliant instrument to provide financial services to those who are excluded from mainstream financial services.
+Hence by reaching the poorest of the poor, Islamic microfinance could play the role of integrating the vulnerable segment of society into the mainstream financial system (Islamic Financial Services Board, 2013).
 Naceur et al. (2015) investigated the impact of Islamic banking development on financial inclusion in Muslim (OIC) countries.
 They suggested that Islamic banking can be an effective avenue for the inclusion of financially excluded Muslims.